 Here are some feminine templates you can check out as well!

 Best practices when it comes to Pinterest includes creating multiple templates for your articles to pin.
 Pinterest loves when you create different pins for the same post for some reason.
 They see these new pins as new material on your website.
-So you’ll want to create about 2-4 template designs to create more content for your Pinterest account.
+So you’ll want to create about 2-4 template designs/pins for each post to create more content for your Pinterest account.
 Templates can help you do just that.
 Or try these cutomizable Pinterest templates for busy bloggers.

 You can use a free Canva account to edit your templates.
 Canva also has some templates you can use for free but IMHO nothing beats using beautiful templates created by those who know how to create beautiful pins by creating templates.